Create Greater Health, Well Being and Contentment

 The Emei Qigong system has an unbroken lineage since its inception, now close to 800 years.
 It has been passed down only to monks for centuries and they did not teach in public.
 It was only during the Second World War that the system was transmitted to a lay person, Zhou Qian Chuan as the 12th Lineage Holder, for preservation of the system.
 From then on, the position of Lineage Holder alternates and is shared in an over-lapping manner between a monk and a lay person.
 The lay person lineage holder makes the knowledge of the Emei Qigong available to the public while the monk lineage holder resides in a monastery hidden from the world.

 Grandmaster Fu Wei Zhong, 13th generation, is the second lay person to be the Emei Qigong lineage holder.
 Fontane has been extensively trained in the system under Grandmaster Fu and is authorised to teach the healing arts of Emei Qigong.
 She is very fortunate to have Grandmaster Fu as her teacher.

-The Self Healing Wuji Gong is very enjoyable to practice.
+The Wuji Gong is very enjoyable to practise.
 It will elicit feelings of relaxation and deep tranquillity.
-Students have commented that they feel calm, a lightness of spirit, and a tremendous sense of well-being and contentment.
-Over the years, practitioners have reported remarkable healing benefits, such as reversal of osteoporosis, reduction in the size of a bone spur, lowering of high blood pressure, stress relives, dissolving tumors, the disappearance of back pain, and increased ability to heal from illness, higher energy levels, and stronger immune functioning.
-Some practitioners also found that they are much more aware physically, mentally, and emotionally.
+Students have commented that they feel calm, a lightness of spirit and a tremendous sense of well-being and contentment.
+Over the years, practitioners have reported remarkable healing benefits, such as reversal of osteoporosis, reduction in the size of a bone spur, lowering of high blood pressure, dissolving tumours, disappearance of back pain, an increased ability to heal from illness, higher energy levels and stronger immune functioning.
+Some practitioners also found that they are much more aware physically, mentally and emotionally.
 Some have even developed stronger intuitive powers.